 In September 2001, ODREC received seed funding from the Commonwealth Department of Health and Ageing to operate as the National Collaborative Centre for Research and Education into Occupational Contact Dermatitis until 2006.
 This enabled the creation of a small research group active in the area of occupational contact dermatitis.

 A number of Australian research fellows have trained with Rosemary, including Drs Adriene Lee, Helen Saunders and Jenny Cahill.
-In addition, a number of overseas dermatologists have sought specialized training in occupational dermatology at the Foundation.
+In addition, a number of overseas dermatologists have sought specialized training in occupational dermatology at the Institute.
 These have included Drs Praneet Sajjachareonpong from Thailand, Dr Jason Williams, from the UK, Dr Danny Slodownik from Israel and Dr Yi Shi Wang from Singapore.

 The group has contributed a large number of publications to the international literature on occupational dermatology.